 But do not make your categories more intricate than necessary!
-Think about whether it really matters whether this land becomes attached row houses or just another dense housing form, such as zero-lot line.
+Think about whether it really matters whether this land becomes attached row houses or just another dense housing form, such as zero-lot line or patio homes.

-Offices often are separate land use classifications.
-Warehouses sometimes show up as commercial, but will be industrial in older cities.
+Offices sometimes are separate land use classifications.
+Warehouses occasionally are called commercial, but they will be considered industrial in older cities.